 Risk Factors for Suicide

-Research has found that about 90% of individuals who die by suicide experience mental illness.
+Research has found that more than half of people (54%) who died by suicide did not have a known mental health condition.
 A number of other things may put a person at risk of suicide, including:

 - A family history of suicide.